On General Prime Number Theorems with Remainder: A Tauberian Theorem with Remainder

 \section{A Tauberian Theorem with Remainder}

-The following Tauberian remainder theorem for Laplace transforms will be our main tool for translating information on the zeta function of a generalized number system into asymptotic properties for the counting functions $N$ and $\Pi$ in the next section.
-Theorem \ref{thtaub1} extends a Tauberian result by Nyman (cf. \cite[Lemm.
-II]{nyman}).
-We point out that all the $O$-constants hereafter depend on the parameter $n\in\mathbb{N}$.
+The following Tauberian remainder theorem for Laplace transforms will be our main tool for translating information on the zeta function of a generalized number system into asymptotic properties for the functions $N$ and $\Pi$ in the next section.
+Theorem~\ref{thtaub1} extends a Tauberian result by Nyman (cf. \cite[Lemma~II]{nyman}).
+We point out that our $O$-constants hereafter depend on the parameter $n\in\mathbb{N}$.

-\begin{theorem} Suppose $S$ is non-decreasing and $T$ is a function of (locally) bounded variation such that it is absolutely continuous for large arguments and $T'(x) \leq A e^{x}$ with $A \geq 0$, both functions having support in $[0,\infty)$.
+\begin{theorem} Suppose $S$ is non-decreasing and $T$ is a function of (locally) bounded variation such that it is absolutely continuous for large arguments and $T'(x) \leq A e^{x}$ with $A \geq 0$.
+Let both functions have support in $[0,\infty)$.
 Assume that

 and can be extended to a $C^{\infty}$-function on the line $\Re e \: s = 1$, admitting the following bounds:

 where the $\beta_{n}$ are such that

 Then, the ensuing asymptotic formula holds: